Finding the True Frequent Itemsets: Introduction

-\paragraph*{Outline.} The article is organized as follows.
-In Sect.~\ref{sec:prevwork} we review relevant previous contributions.
+\paragraph*{Outline.} In Sect.~\ref{sec:prevwork} we review relevant previous contributions.
 Sections ~\ref{sec:prelims} and~\ref{sec:range} contain preliminaries to formally define the problem and key concepts that we will use throughout the work.
-Our methods are described and analyzed in Sect.~\ref{sec:main}.
+Our proposed algorithm is described and analyzed in Sect.~\ref{sec:main}.
 We present the methodology and results of our experimental evaluation in Sect.~\ref{sec:experiments}.
-Conclusions and future work are presented in Sect.~\ref{sec:concl}. \ifarxiv \else Due to space restrictions, the proofs of our lemmas and theorems are omitted from this version of the paper, as are some experimental results.
-We refer the interested reader to the full version available online~\citep{RiondatoV13}. \fi
+Conclusions and future work can be found in Sect.~\ref{sec:concl}. \ifarxiv \else Due to space restrictions, the proofs of our lemmas and theorems are reported in the extended version available online~\citep{RiondatoV14-full}. \fi

-\subsection{Previous work}
+\section{Previous work}

 While the problem of identifying the TFIs has received scant attention in the literature, a number of approaches have been proposed to filter the FIs of \emph{spurious patterns}, i.e., patterns that are not actually \emph{interesting}, according to some interestingness measure.
 We refer the reader to~\citep[Sect.~3]{HanCXY07} and~\citep{GengH06} for surveys on different measures.
-We remark that, as noted by~\citet{LiuZW11}, the use of the minimum support threshold $\theta$, reflecting the level of domain significance, is complementary to the use of interestingness measures, and that ``statistical significance measures and domain significance measures should be used together to filter uninteresting rules from different perspectives.''
-A number of works explored the idea to use statistical properties of the patterns in order to assess their interestingness.
-While this is not the focus of our work, some of the techniques and models proposed are relevant to our framework.
+We remark that, as noted by~\citet{LiuZW11}, that the use of the minimum support threshold $\theta$, reflecting the level of domain significance, is complementary to the use of interestingness measures, and that ``statistical significance measures and domain significance measures should be used together to filter uninteresting rules from different perspectives''.
+The algorithm we present can be seen as a method to filter out patterns that are not interesting according to the measure represented by the true frequency.